Blog

 Do Singaporeans need a visa to visit Vietnam in 2026?

-No — Singapore passport holders are eligible for visa-free entry to Vietnam for stays up to 45 days as of 2023; no e-visa or visa on arrival is required for trips within this duration.
+No — Singapore passport holders are exempt from Vietnam's visa requirement for stays of up to 30 consecutive days under a bilateral agreement, with multiple entries permitted; no e-visa or visa on arrival is required for trips within this duration (Vietnam Tourism).

-Yes — for stays exceeding 45 days, Singaporeans should apply for a Vietnam e-visa (up to 90 days, single or multiple entry) or a visa through the Vietnam embassy; the e-visa costs USD 25 and takes 3 business days to process.
+Yes — for stays exceeding 30 days, Singaporeans should apply for a Vietnam e-visa (up to 90 days, single or multiple entry) or a visa through the Vietnam embassy; the e-visa costs USD 25 for single entry and takes about 3 business days to process.

 Is Vietnam visa on arrival available to Singaporeans?

-Yes — visa on arrival is technically available but unnecessary for most Singaporeans visiting under 45 days, as visa-free entry already applies; visa on arrival is only relevant for specific circumstances like lost documentation or overstay situations.
+Yes — visa on arrival is technically available but unnecessary for most Singaporeans visiting for 30 days or less, as visa-free entry already applies; visa on arrival is only relevant for specific circumstances like lost documentation or overstay situations.

 Key takeaways

-- If staying 46–90 days, apply for the Vietnam e-visa online (USD 25) at least 5 days before departure
+- If staying 31–90 days, apply for the Vietnam e-visa online (USD 25 single entry) at least 5 days before departure

 - If you see Google Ads for "Vietnam visa services" charging SGD 80+, avoid them — the official government portal does the same thing for USD 25